చօɾӀժɾìʂʍ

 “Water authorities in the predominant do the first-rate process with severe investment constraints.
 But they may be reticent to expose statistics publicly.”

 The cleanest outfall (after sustained advocacy over a long time from the Clean Ocean Foundation) is Boags Rock in southern Melbourne.
-It releases tertiary-dealt with sewage with Class A+ water.
-This method, the nice, is very appropriate for reuse and has no fecal microorganism detected (Enterococci or E.Coli).
+It releases tertiary-treated sewage with Class A+ water.
+This method, the nice, is very appropriate for reuse and has no fecal microorganism detected (Enterococci or E. coli).

 Recycling sewage